Harphies/AI/README.md

 - Modular Approach( sutibale for both pytorch and Keras implementation where we define sequential layers)
 - Manually building weight and bias (a low level approach suitable to reproduce deep learning architecture on a paper you just read or to develop a customized layer)
+- class based approach (Exdenting module class)
-- Extending model class approach
+- Sequential approach inside a class based approach (Mixed approach)

 ## This Github will entails more on;